Simployer Analytics API

 Using Swagger UI

 To use Swagger UI to make calls to the endpoints, user has to be authorized.
 To do so, he should use Authorize button just above endpoints declaration.
-User will be prompted to provide API key which is unique for each of our customer.
+User will be prompted to authorize.

 Once authorized, user can test Analytics API endpoints using Try it out button (available when expanding each endpoint).
 Sample usage below: